 What’s it called if your feet are 4 inches apart and your thighs still touch?

 I burst out laughing.
-There’s no doubt about it: The so-called “thigh gap,” which is being positioned as a desirable trait for women to possess, has been horrifying many of my friends lately, and rightly so.
-Combating it with humor and grace?
+The push to attain a so-called “thigh gap,” a body structure being pushed as a must-have trait for women, has been horrifying many of my friends lately, and rightly so.
+Combating the trend with humor and grace?
 Totally Molly’s style.

 If you’re wondering what the hell I’m talking about, bless you, you lucky thing.
 Because once you know, you cannot unknow.